Hunter Biden laptop controversy: Hunter Biden story pitch

-Earlier in the month and before the Post's report, a White House lawyer and two others affiliated with Trump had already pitched a story about Hunter Biden's business dealings in China to The Wall Street Journal, which the Trump team saw as an ideal outlet due to its combination of conservatism and industry credibility.
+Earlier in October, before the Post's report, White House lawyer Eric Herschmann, former deputy White House counsel Stefan Passantino, former Hunter Biden business partner Tony Bobulinski, and close Donald Trump Jr. associate Arthur Schwartz pitched a story about Hunter Biden's business dealings in China to The Wall Street Journal, which the Trump team saw as an ideal outlet due to its combination of conservatism and industry credibility.
 Without warning to the Trump team and while the Journal was exercising due diligence in investigating the story, the New York Post went ahead and published a version of the story based on documents and emails with "questionable provenance" that alleged, but did not prove, Joe Biden's involvement in his son's affairs.

 Bannon had anticipated the Journal story would appear on October 19, and Trump told reporters to expect a major story in the Journal.
-Tony Bobulinski, a business partner of Hunter Biden whom the Journal interviewed for its report, thought it would not run the piece, so issued his own statement on October 21, which Breitbart News published unedited.
+Bobulinski thought it would not run the piece, so he issued his own statement on October 21, which Breitbart News published unedited.
 During the next day's presidential debate, Trump vaguely referred to the emails and Bobulinski was his special guest.
-Afterward, the Journal published a brief story saying corporate records assessed by it "show no role for Joe Biden".
+Afterward, the Journal published a brief story saying corporate records it reviewed "show no role for Joe Biden".